gucorpling/gitdox/README.md

 ## Installation

 The main app configuration can be adjusted in the main project based on the project name as in `<NAME>-config.yaml`.
+An example configuration called example-config.yaml is provided.

 ### Local testing